 The U.S. Census Bureau counts incarcerated people where they are confined not where they are from.
 Using these counts to draw state and county legislative districts enhances the weight of a vote cast by people who live near prisons at the expense of everyone else in the state or county.

 Legislation for state districts

 Legislation for local governments

-Until recently, some county and city governments had no choice but to include phantom residents in their districts simply because the Census tabulated incarcerated people as if they were residents of the prison location.
-In 2012 all cities and counties were finally given a choice to stop prison gerrymandering their own districts:
+Until 2013, some county and city governments had no choice but to include phantom residents in their districts simply because the Census tabulated incarcerated people as if they were residents of the prison location.
+In 2013 all cities and counties were finally given a choice to stop prison gerrymandering their own districts: